MTHSEK006/Power-subsystem-PCB/README.md

 **Description**

 This project involves the design and development of the micro-mouse power sub-system.
 The power sub-system is used to power the entire micro-mouse.
 This project is designed and developed in Kicad.
-Production files are jlcpcb compabable because project PCB is developed by JLCPCB.
+Production files are jlcpcb compatible because project PCB is developed by JLCPCB.
 There are eight requirements in total.
 These requirements will be equally divided between MTHSEK006 and MFKMOR011.
-MTHSEK006 requirements designs can be found under pearl_pcb_design branch and MFKMOR011 requirements design can be found under morena_pcb_design.
+MTHSEK006 requirements designs can be found under pearl_pcb_design branch and MFKMOR011 requirements design can be found under morena_pcb_design branch.
 MTHSEK006 requirements include:
 * The power sub-system should operate 4 motors.
 * The power sub-system should have a battery monitoring module.
 * The power sub-system should provide 2x external load switching.